1337Xcode/Quick-Mute/README.md

-# Twitter Quick Mute
+# Quick Mute

-Twitter Quick Mute is a Chrome extension that lets you add highlighted text into Twitter/X's muted keywords by pressing Ctrl+B.
+Quick Mute is a Chrome extension that lets you add highlighted text into Twitter/X's muted keywords by pressing Ctrl+B.

 ## Installation (Unpacked)